brandonbloom/jseg/README.md

 Use on ref fields to recursively call `destroy`.

-## TODO & Known Issues.
+## TODO

 - Dramatically improve docs.
-- Validate this design.
+- Validate this design (in real app) and implementation (with test asserts).
-- Implement reverse relationships.
-- Add change listeners.
-  - Actually, might not even need/want this.
-Callers can do it themselves.
-- Add field validators.
-- Real tests.
-- Lots of runtime consistency checks via schema.
+- Add field validators & runtime consistency checks via schema.

 ## Known